-1 1 CHAIR BECKETT: Thanks.
-2 MR. PAMPLIN: Mr. Chair yeah, 3 thanks, Director Bumpus.
+1 Thanks.
+CHAIR BECKETT: 2 MR. PAMPLIN: Mr. Chair -- yeah, 3 thanks, Director Bumpus.
 That's helpful to me.
-And 4 just wanted to address that, because that was something 5 that was reiterated throughout the comments on the 6 draft order.
-7 My next question is more just of a process 8 question so I can understand kind of what happens next 9 for this particular fork in the road.
-10 So if the Council were to grant the order, is 11 that does that later become, you know, in the 12 later in May or the June meeting Council deliberation, 13 a yes/no on the project, or is there an avenue from 14 that step to go back to an EIS and other things that 15 Yakama Nation was requesting?
-16 MS. HAFKEMEYER: For the record, 17 this is Ami Hafkemeyer.
-18 So the decision in front of the Council today is 19 to take up the question of expedited process.
-Going 20 so that would be a decision of whether or not to grant 21 expedited process and move forward with a less formal 22 comment hearing and then into a recommendation.
-23 In the statute and I apologize.
+And 4 just wanted to address that, because that was something 5 that was reiterated throughout the comments on the draft order.
+6 My next question is more just of a process 7 question so I can understand kind of what happens next 8 9 for this particular fork in the road.
+10 So if the Council were to grant the order, is 11 that -- does that later become, you know, in the --12 later in May or the June meeting Council deliberation, a yes/no on the project, or is there an avenue from 13 14 that step to go back to an EIS and other things that Yakama Nation was requesting?
+15 16 MS. HAFKEMEYER: For the record, 17 this is Ami Hafkemeyer.
+So the decision in front of the Council today is 18 19 to take up the question of expedited process.
+Going -so that would be a decision of whether or not to grant 20 21 expedited process and move forward with a less formal 2.2 comment hearing and then into a recommendation.
+23 In the statute -- and I apologize.
 I'll have to 24 look up the exact citation.
-But the statute indicates recommendation to the governor.
-And so the tentative schedule in front of us that was on Ms. Snarski's slides falls within that time frame.
-If the Council were to not grant expedited process, that would then be the path of an adjudicative process.

-60 days from the granting of expedited process to a
+But the statute indicates 25 60 days from the granting of expedited process to a